Ontology: Branches

 Formal ontology is the study of objects in general while focusing on their abstract structures and features.
 It divides objects into different categories based on the forms they exemplify.
 Formal ontologists often rely on the tools of formal logic to express their findings in an abstract and general manner.
 (Note: The idea of formal ontology was first formulated by phenomenologist Edmund Husserl, who studied objects in general by relying on fundamental categories such as unity, plurality, state of affairs, part, and whole.
 He examined the relations between these categories and how they depend on one another.)
 Formal ontology contrasts with material ontology, which distinguishes between different areas of objects and examines the features characteristic of a specific area.
 Examples are ideal spatial beings in the area of geometry and living beings in the area of biology.

 Descriptive ontology aims to articulate the conceptual scheme underlying how people ordinarily think about the world.
 Prescriptive ontology departs from common conceptions of the structure of reality and seeks to formulate a new and better conceptualization.

 Another contrast is between analytic and speculative ontology.
 Analytic ontology examines the types and categories of being to determine what kinds of things could exist and what features they would have.
 Speculative ontology aims to determine which entities actually exist, for example, whether there are numbers or whether time is an illusion.

 Martin Heidegger proposed fundamental ontology to study the meaning of being.

-Metaontology studies the underlying concepts, assumptions, and methods of ontology.
+Meta-ontology studies the underlying concepts, assumptions, and methods of ontology.
 Unlike other forms of ontology, it does not ask "what exists" but "what does it mean for something to exist" and "how can people determine what exists".
 It is closely related to fundamental ontology, an approach developed by philosopher Martin Heidegger that seeks to uncover the meaning of being.